Assassin’s Creed Odyssey romance: how to seduce NPCs

 In the air tonight

-It’s not often that I get to be a love guru, in fact it’s a miracle that I’ve been in a long term relationship as long as I have.
-For that I’m absolutely blessed.
-Romance in Assassin’s Creed Odyssey is significantly easier thanks to the Ancient Greeks’s obsession with pleasing the gods with their fornication.
-Our guide to romancing the NPCs of Assassin’s Creed Odyssey will tell you what you need to say in order to seduce the many characters that are open to seduction, if you play your cards right.
+The art of seduction in Assassin’s Creed Odyssey is significantly easier than that of real life, thanks to the Ancient Greeks’s obsession with pleasing the gods with their fornication, and the fact that both Alexios and Kassandra are just utterly charming people.
+None of these tips would work in real life, after all, several millennia have passed since the time of the Ancient Greeks, but in our guide to romancing the NPCs of Assassin’s Creed Odyssey, I will suggest what you need to say and do in order to seduce the many characters that are open to seduction.
+That is, if you play your cards right.

 Assassin’s Creed Odyssey romance guide